apache/jackrabbit-oak/oak-run/README.md

     --nods           - To check for misconfigured external references when no data store should be there (Use instead of --s3ds or --fds)
     --repoHome       - Path of the local reposity home folder.
-Mandatory for --consistency & --track options --track          - Whether to force override the tracked ids (Valid only for --id & --consistency options) --verbose        - Outputs backend friendly blobids.
+Mandatory for --consistency & --track options --track          - Whether to force override the tracked ids (Valid only for --id & --consistency options) --verbose        - Outputs backend friendly blobids and also adds the node path (for SegmentNodeStore) from where referred.
+                       This options would typically be a slower option since, it requires the whole repo traversal.
                        Adds the sub-directories created in FDS and the changes done for S3/Azure when stored in the respective container.
 Note:

 The command to be executed for S3DataStore